nesi/support-docs/docs/specification.md

 An articles location is determined by its location in the `docs` directory.
 Article file can be nested up to two folders deep, and use the title name, in snake_case.

+### Article Order

+By default articles will be ordered alphabetically.
+Article order can be m set using the `weight` property in the articles front matter, or by using the `nav` property of `mkdocs.yml`.
+Lower weight values will be first in the nav.

+As `weight` was inherited from Zendesk, all articles have a weight value post migration.
+If ordering is not required remove the `weight` property from the front matter to allow default alphabetical ordering.

 ### Title

 Headers should have a blank line before and after.